Which of the following substances is classified as a compound? | Study Prep in Pearson+

 1

-Identify the substances given: Hydrogen (H₂) is a diatomic molecule made of only one element, hydrogen; Gold (Au) is a pure element; Water (H₂O) is made of hydrogen and oxygen atoms chemically bonded; Oxygen (O₂) is a diatomic molecule made of only oxygen atoms.
+Step 2: Analyze each substance given: O_2 is a molecule made of two oxygen atoms (same element), so it is an element in molecular form.

-Determine which substances are elements and which are compounds: Hydrogen, Gold, and Oxygen are elements because they consist of only one type of atom, while Water is a compound because it contains two different elements chemically bonded.
+Step 3: Fe is a pure element, iron, consisting of only one type of atom.

-Conclude that Water is classified as a compound because it consists of hydrogen and oxygen atoms bonded together in a fixed ratio (2:1).
+Step 4: NaCl consists of sodium (Na) and chlorine (Cl) atoms chemically bonded together in a fixed ratio, making it a compound.

-Therefore, among the options, Water is the correct example of a compound.
+Step 5: Air is a mixture of different gases (mainly nitrogen, oxygen, and others) physically combined, not chemically bonded, so it is a mixture, not a compound.

 Watch next